Russell-Waterhouse/blog/content/post/ai_june_2026.md

 ## The Economics

-When deepseek first cane out, I did the math to figure out what you would need to charge as a subscription to make running that model worth it.
+When Deepseek first cane out, I did the math to figure out what you would need to charge as a subscription to make running that model worth it.

 It was a lot.
 I've lost the math, but it was way more than any AI company was charging for a subscription at the time.

 Since then, we have seen the AI companies move to token-based billing as they look to change from grabbing market share to profitability.

 I'm still not convinced token prices of today are sustainable, but I bet they are closer to sustainable than the subscriptions they were running.

 So here is my warning.
 Right now, I use cursor with a $20/month plan.
 Most of the time, I use the auto feature to send my request to